build-umass/easy-databases/README.md

 `manage.py` wraps the commands `docker build`, `docker run`, `docker stop` with useful defaults.
 But, you can always call the commands yourself.

-## Usage

-- Build an image with `./manage.py build <postgres/mongo>`.
-You only need to build an image once.
-- Create a container based on an image with `./manage.py run <postgres/mongo>`
-- Stop the container with `./manage.py stop <postgres/mongo>`
-- Connecting to a database within a container is explained at the top of the README.

 ### Databases

 Both databases in this container will be initialized with the following roles/databases: